fandreuz/BisPy/README.md

 import paige_tarjan.pta_algorithm as pta rscp = pta.rscp(graph, initial_partition)
 ```
-The RSCP is a list of blocks, where nodes are represented by their integer index as in the input graph.
+The RSCP is a set of tuples.

 ## Examples
 Initial partition | RSCP